danmar/cppcheck/man/manual.md

 To limit template recursion you can:

 - add template specialisation
-- configure cppcheck, which can be done in the GUI project file dialog
+- configure Cppcheck, which can be done in the GUI project file dialog

 Example code with template specialisation: